TheExGenesis/TheExGeneisis/_posts/2020-03-23-offering-3-new-normal.md

 ## [Information Geometry](http://bactra.org/notebooks/info-geo.html) - thinking spatially about the fuzzy
 - ![](https://firebasestorage.googleapis.com/v0/b/firescript-577a2.appspot.com/o/imgs%2Fapp%2Fxiqo%2F9bTtGWj8ql?alt=media&token=ef4940dc-201a-400d-aaba-93319f8aba73)
-- A friend brought this field of math to my attention while introspecting a bit.
+- A friend brought this field of math to my attention while co-introspecting a bit.
 I consider this as much part of my AI research as of my arcane studies - I haven't seriously studied it though, so it's just a bookmark.

-- The link shared is from Cosma Shalizi's blog bactra (ancient hellenic Tajikistan/Uzbekistan) and he describes the field as the application of differential geometry to probability distributions, and so to statistical models.
+- The link shared is from Cosma Shalizi's blog _Bactra_ (ancient hellenic Tajikistan/Uzbekistan) and he describes the field as the application of differential geometry to probability distributions, and so to statistical models.

-- From what I gather, Information Geometry studies Riemannian manifolds where points are distributions.
-In a very libertine description: It's differential geometry where KL-divergence (or relative entropy) works as a metric (but not really because it's asymmetric) and Fisher information (2nd derivative of the likelihood function, and the inverse of the covariance matrix) works as curvature.
+- From what I gather, Information Geometry studies manifolds where points are distributions.
+Put in a very libertine way: It's differential geometry where KL-divergence (or relative entropy) works as a metric (but not really because it's asymmetric) and Fisher information (2nd derivative of the likelihood function, and the inverse of the covariance matrix) works as curvature.
 (If I'm not egregiously mistaken) This allows people to prove theorems about statistical models by conceptualizing them as well-behaved geometrical objects and then using geometrical tools on them.
-John Baez has a [nice series of posts ](http://math.ucr.edu/home/baez/information/)for anyone seeking technical insight.
+John Baez has a [nice series of posts](http://math.ucr.edu/home/baez/information/) for anyone seeking more technical insight.

 - This is relevant to me because of the way I visualize the information flows of research, discovery, and creativity in my head.